 No suspense here: it’s all about the Speedmaster.
 Launched in 1957, the first chronograph with a tachymeter on the bezel was initially designed for car racing.
 It was adopted, off-the-shelf, by several NASA members soon after.
 The Speedy then became the official watch for the Apollo program, launched in 1963, after having been first worn in space the year before.
 The now legendary timepiece successfully performed against watches supplied by other companies including Rolex and Longines during a series of tests measuring its adequacy for both intra and extra vehicular activities in the rough spacial environment.
 The watch was notoriously worn by Ed White, the first American to walk in space, during his 1965 Gemini 4 Spacewalk.

-One noteworthy characteristic of the Speedmaster is that, unlike pretty much everything else NASA took into space, it was not custom-made to NASA specs, but rather used in its public, "civilian" version.
-That said, according to some accounts, the introduction of crown guards, in 1965, to better protect not only the crown but also the pushers, was at NASA's request.
-This topic is subject to fierce debate among collectors, as this forum thread illustrates.
-Regardless of its origin, the introduction of the crown guards is significant because it is what distinguished the watch as the "Professional" variant of the manually wound chronograph.
-Its first version, the 105.012, housing the legendary 321 movement to be replaced in the following generation, produced until1968, is what Buzz Aldrin wore on the Moon.
+One noteworthy characteristic of the Speedmaster is that, unlike pretty much everything else NASA took into space, it was not custom-made to NASA specs, but rather used in its public, “civilian” version.
+According to some accounts, the introduction of crown guards, in 1965, to better protect not only the crown but also the pushers, was at NASA’s request.
+However, this topic is subject to fierce debate among collectors, as this forum thread illustrates.
+Regardless of its origin, the introduction of the crown guards is significant because it is what distinguished the watch as the “Professional” variant of the manually wound chronograph.
+Its first version, the 105.012, housing the legendary 321 movement to be replaced in the following generation, produced until 1968, is what Buzz Aldrin wore on the Moon.

 The Lunar Module

-Again, my aim, let alone my ability, is not to give you a detailed historical or scientific account of the Lunar Module.
-In a nutshell, it is the component of Apollo missions that was designed specifically to land on the Moon, which it successfully did on six occasions.
-The Lunar Module was a "disposable" item, in the sense that it was not capable, by design, of flying back into the Earth's atmosphere.
+The LM is the component of Apollo missions that was designed specifically to land on the Moon, which it successfully did on six occasions.
+It was a “disposable” item, in the sense that it was not capable, by design, of flying back into the Earth’s atmosphere.
 After serving its purpose of landing two astronauts on the Moon, from lunar orbit, while the third stayed in the Command Module, and then being used as a launch pad during the ascent phase from the Moon, it would subsequently be abandoned into lunar orbit.

 The LM is small, at about 7 meters high, and was known to be particularly crammed for the astronauts, who shared just over 4 meters in diameter of space.
 There was no seating position, and they used removable hammocks to sleep.
 Despite its unimpressive dimensions, the Lunar Module is a very intriguing, and incredibly neat looking piece of equipment with, obviously, unique history.
 While the actual LMs used for space travel are forever gone, having burnt in the atmosphere, there is one actual unit that is still with us: built for a second test flight eventually deemed unnecessary, LM-2 is displayed at the Smithsonian’s National Air & Space Museum in Washington D.C.